Art on the Altar

 Worship is an experience that engages our senses and speaks to our hearts.
 In 2026, Trinity will feature handcrafted artwork from members, friends, and guests, displayed on the altar during worship.
 These creative works will follow the worship calendar and enhance the visual and spiritual life of our services.

-To learn more about this ministry or to participate as a creative, email communications@trinityumbd.org, subject line: “Art on the Altar.”
+To learn more about this ministry or to participate, email communications@trinityumbd.org.

 Encouraged by friends to simply try, Bee selected two matching pieces of catalpa wood salvaged from a storm-felled tree that once stood in front of the church.
 As the second candle holder took shape, a natural worm trail appeared in the grain.
 Rather than conceal the imperfection, Bee chose to highlight it with red coral inlay.
 The result: two candle holders that are not identical twins, but cousins—distinct, yet beautifully connected.